 -

 Pound your chicken breast to 1/2” thickness, if necessary, and cut into cutlets.
-Season with sea salt and pepper on both sides.
+Season generously with sea salt and pepper on both sides.

 -